If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 On September 19, HR9469, the UNRWA Emergency Restoration Act, was introduced by Reps.
 Andre Carson, Pramila Jayapal and Jan Schakowsky, with 65 original co-sponsors; there are now 71.
 Unfortunately, that does not include Rep. Kevin Mullin, though Rep. Anna Eshoo became a co-sponsor on November 13.
 Mullin has expressed concern for the plight of Palestinian civilians, and he is now in a position to act on that concern by signing on to this important bill.

 And on November 21, the Senate version of this bill, S.5388, was introduced by Sen. Peter Welch, along with Sens.
 Bernie Sanders, Chris Van Hollen, Amy Klobuchar and Mazie Hirono.
+Both versions of the bill are likely to be re-introduced early in the new Congress.

 The UNRWA Emergency Restoration Act would: